Back • Return Home

 • "Output Devices" are things like a monitor, speakers, printer, etc. They are all ways of giving out information.

 In some cases, the thing which receives input also conveys output (e.g.: the touchscreen of a smartphone).
 Therefore, we will often encounter the term I/O (which is short for Input/Output).
-These are also sometimes called "Peripherals".
+These devices are also sometimes called "Peripherals".

 The main part of the computer that handles instructions is the "Central Processing Unit" (also known as the CPU or Processor for short).
 The information that it operates on is usually stored in one of two places: